Hochschild dimensions of tilting objects: Preliminaries

-In algebraic and geometric situations, the dimension of a triangulated category is related to common homological invariants, e.g.\ the global dimension and the Hochschild dimension of an algebra $A$.
-For the convenience of the reader, we now recall the definition of the Hochschild dimension of an algebra.
+In algebraic and geometric situations, the Rouquier dimension of a triangulated category is related to common homological invariants, e.g.\ the global dimension and the Hochschild dimension of a $k$-algebra.
+For the convenience of the reader, we now recall the definition of the Hochschild dimension and the global dimension of a $k$-algebra.